Present Perfect in Spanish: A Practical Guide to Forming and Using It

 What Is the Spanish Present Perfect Tense?

-The Spanish present perfect tense uses a conjugation of the verb haber (to have) plus the past participle to talk about actions that happened in the past but are still happening or affecting the present.
+The Spanish present perfect tense consists of a conjugation of the verb haber (to have) plus the past participle.
+It talks about actions that happened in the past but are still happening or affecting the present.

 Take these sentences as examples: